juliettef/enkiWS/readme.md

 To set up Open Authentication, you need to configure secrets.py:

 1. Follow the instructions in [example_secrets.txt](https://github.com/juliettef/enkiWS/blob/master/example_secrets.txt)
 1. Go to the login page: you will see the login buttons for the providers you've set up.
-Clicking on those buttons creates and account &/or logs you into enkiWS using OAuth.
+Clicking on those buttons creates an account &/or logs you into enkiWS using OAuth.

 Notes: